Colo & Telecom Providers

 Portland Telecom Providers

-• TWTelecom- these guys are a full service CLEC with their own fiber plant running all around the metro area providing service to businesses – products include Metro Ethernet, DIA (dedicated internet access), Telephone T-1’s & PRI’s, and nationwide MPLS (IPVPN).
+• TWTelecom– these guys are a full service CLEC with their own fiber plant running all around the metro area providing service to businesses – products include Metro Ethernet, DIA (dedicated internet access), Telephone T-1’s & PRI’s, and nationwide MPLS (IPVPN).
 They have an excellent redundant IP core in Portland with connectivity North, South, and East from Portland (which is not the case with most providers).
 Their primary strategy is to build their own fiber optic network into key buildings in the markets they serve and provide services on top of that fiber.
-They focus more on “on-net” services such as this than they do on “off-net” or “Type 2″ service.
+They focus more on “on-net” services such as this than they do on “off-net” or “Type 2” service.

 • XO Communications- A large nationwide carrier with a full suite of product offerings.
 They provide everything from Internet over T-1’s, Internet over metro Ethernet (fiber), Internet over metro Ethernet over Copper (Hatteras), to MPLS to PRI’s to long distance, etc… (and much more) They do have a metro Ethernet ring in Portland from downtown out to their Beaverton facility, although they do not focus as much on building into office buildings as TWTelecom does.
 They do have more of a focus on building into local exchange carrier Central Offices and then providing T-1 based services (including bonded T-1’s delivered on Ethernet ports).

-• PAETEC- They recently purchased the McLeod assets and have launched service in the Portland market.
+• PAETEC– They recently purchased the McLeod assets and have launched service in the Portland market.
 I know they have a voice switch down in the Perl District and also a POP in the Pittock.
 They are actively selling into this market.
 While just getting started in Portland, they are an up-and-coming nationwide provider.
 As part of the McLeod assets they acquired a metro ethernet ring around portland that cuts through downtown and then goes out to the West side over Burnside/Barnes, past the Beaverton CO, past the XO CO, and coming back towards Portland somewhere near Washington Square.
+They do not have any IP routers here in PDX so many services are back-hauled up to Seattle.

 • Sprint- They only have one small facility in Portland (on St. Helens Road near hwy 30) that is a termination point on their long-haul network to pick up local access loops provided by others.
 They don’t have an IP core in Portland, so if you want DIA or MPLS service you will be terminated off routers in Seattle.
 This is not optimal from a latency or reliability standpoint.

-• ATT – They have a huge building in downtown with a huge microwave tower on top (which I am pretty certain is no longer in use).
+• ATT – They have a huge building in downtown with a huge microwave tower on top (which is no longer in use).
 They do have significant metro fiber (the ATT LNS assets which was formerly Teleport Communications Group – TCG Oregon) but I have no clue who you would talk to for ordering service.
 Most of their fiber in downtown was done as a joint build with TCI Cable (now Comcast) since TCI was a major investor in TCG.
 They also have some small facility in another downtown building (Pacific Center).
 I am also aware of an ATT building in Beaverton near the Beaverton CO that I am not sure of it’s purpose.

-• LSNetworks- They grew out of the Oregon part of NoaNet and have fiber rings that run through rural Oregon that are owned by their member Power Utility Districts.
+• LSNetworks– They grew out of the Oregon part of NoaNet and have fiber rings that run through rural Oregon that are owned by their member Power Utility Districts.
 If you need access in remote places across Oregon they may be an excellent fit.
 Their offices are in the Pittock Building.
+They provide much of the back-haul for many rural Oregon ISP’s.

 • Level3- Level3 has significant assets running through the Portland Metro area, both metro and long haul.
 Over the years they have purchased WilTel (Williams) which had previously purchased FTV Communications.
 Level3 has also recently purchased Broadwing which includes equipment in the Pittock.
 I know they have a big facility in the Pearl and they recently built a brand new fiber ring out in Hillsboro (probably to connect to the new China-US undersea cable).
 Traditionally they have been more focused on large customers, though more recently I have gotten indications that they are interested in selling smaller circuits as well off the assets they have in Portland.
 They do not have a routing core in Portland, though they just recently designated the Pittock building as an IP POP (with Ethernet circuits hauled up to Seattle) which means their pricing model is extremely competitive (think close to Cogent).